autogram-is/spidergram/README.md

 ## Why this thing?

 Large-scale inventory and analysis of web content is kind of hellish.
-Most automated tools are focused on SEO, and treat spreadsheets as a dense storage medium rather than a presentation tool.
-On the other hand, most programmer-friendly web scraping toolkits are built to automate web APIs or extract specific bits of data from others' web sites.
+Most automated tools are focused on SEO, and treat spreadsheets as a dense storage medium rather than a tool to present specific views of the data.
+On the other hand, the programmer-friendly customizable web scraping toolkits are usually built to automate web APIs or extract specific targeted bits of data from others peoples' web sites.
 (Grabbing a list of every product in an Amazon category, extracting job listings, etc.)

 [Autogram](https://autogram.is) often works with companies that are trying to get a handle on their own huge web ecosystems.
 We needed:

-- Simple exploratory spidering, *and* complex conditional rules for normalizing and traversing large multi-site content ecosystems.
+- Simple exploratory spidering, with complex conditional rules for normalizing urls and traversing multiple inter-connected sites.
-- Configuration-based transformation and mapping of page data to eliminate as much grunt work as possible when categorizing and organizing raw crawl output.
+- Easy ways to transform and map page data, to automate as much grunt work as possible when categorizing and organizing raw crawl data.
-- The ability to preserve complex relationships between each page, the sub-page elements like design patterns that appear across all the sites, *and* layers of third-party data like client spreadsheets, CMS exports, analytics APIs, etc.
+- A storage system that could preserve complex relationships between each page, zoom in on sub-page elements like design patterns across all sites, *and* integate third-party data like client spreadsheets, CMS exports, analytics APIs, etc.
-- A solid framework for iterative analysis of that multi-layered data, not just a million-row spreadsheet and two weeks with Excel.

 There are tons of useful programs, hosted services, and open source projects that do *some* of that, but finding anything that supported it all was a nightmare.
 Unforatunately, we're huge nerds, so we had to go build it.